Submitted to: University of California Press-Cooperative Extension

 Publication Type: Other

-The number of outbreaks of leaf spot, blight and streak diseases on celery, cilantro, fennel and parsley has been increasing throughout central coastal California and particularly in Monterey County since 2002.
+Technical Abstract: Since 2002, a severe leaf spot disease on parsley has occurred throughout central coastal California and particularly in Monterey County.
 Two different bacterial pathogens (Pseudomonas syringae pv. apii, and P. syringae pv. coriandricola) have been associated these outbreaks on parsley.
-Our recent research demonstrated that regional outbreaks on celery and fennel have always been associated with Pseudomonas syringae pv. apii while outbreaks on cilantro and parsley were associated with either pathogen.
-We are seeking additional samples of foliar problems from any member of the Apiaceae crop group: anise, carrot, celeriac, celery, chervil, cilantro, dill, fennel, parsley, parsnip and others because we are investigating the ecology and management of these pathogens.
+Our research team is also investigating a possible new bacterial disease on fennel, as well.
+We are seeking additional samples of foliar problems from any member of the Apiaceae crop group: celery, cilantro, dill, fennel, parsley, and others because we are investigating the ecology of these pathogens.
 Further clarification of the ecological relationship among these pathogens, determination of which hosts are susceptible to which pathogen, and other aspects may assist industry in managing these diseases.